Strategy11/formidable-forms/readme.txt

 = 3.0.03 =
 * Enhancement: Use relative path in the form css now that the css is inside the plugin.
 Now font icons will continue working without a style save when the site url is changed.
 * Fix: Save a different stylesheet file for each site in a network to prevent them from saving over eachother
-* Fix: Use auto field height when grids are off to prevent tiny fields on some sites
+* Fix: Use auto field height when grids are off to prevent tiny form fields on some sites
 * Fix: Correctly set default email message to 100% width
 * Fix: Fields with a layout class and labels set to right or left were not aligned right with CSS grids off
 * Fix: Some field shortcodes weren't being processed when the whitespace was abnormal from some cases of copy/paste